stefanoslig/blog/_posts/ngrx-signals-store.md

 );
 ```

-The `withState` function will create a deep signal for us.
-That means that we can access in our components and we can use generally in our code any property of the state as we would do for any other signal.
-For example for the above store, we can display the country of the user like this:
+The `withState` function will create a nested signal for us.
+This means that we can access any property of the state, regardless of its depth, in our components or in our code, just as we would for any other signal.
+For example, with the above store, we can display the user's country like this:

 ```ts
 import { ChangeDetectionStrategy, Component, inject } from '@angular/core';